tattlemuss/minymiser/README.md

 in a tradeoff between normal music drivers (which tend to have higher CPU time) and "YM dump" methods (which tend to require large memory footprints)

-The core approach is to use [LZSA](https://github.com/emmanuel-marty/lzsa) to compress the stream of YM registers, using a small rolling window of previous frames.
+The core approach is to use [LZSA](https://github.com/emmanuel-marty/lzsa)-like methods to compress the stream of YM registers, using a small rolling window of previous frames.
 This means that the memory footprint is limited to the packed file plus a small temporary buffer, rather than storing a larger YM dump in memory.